Explore the latest books of this year!

 Sarah Winman's bestselling, critically-acclaimed debut novel WHEN GOD WAS A RABBIT continues to captivate and enchant readers.
 The Sunday Times bestseller This is a book about a brother and sister.
 It's a book about childhood and growing up, friendships and families, triumph and tragedy and everything in between.
 More than anything, it's a book about love in all its forms.

-With the Rolling Stones, Keith Richards crafted iconic riffs, lyrics, and songs that captivated the world, embodying the essence of rock and roll for over four decades.
-Now, he shares his extraordinary journey through life in the crossfire hurricane.
-From his childhood in post-war Kent, where he obsessively listened to Chuck Berry and Muddy Waters, to learning guitar and forming a band with Mick Jagger and Brian Jones, Richards recounts the band's rise to fame as a notorious bad-boy group.
-He reflects on the infamous Redlands drug bust and the confrontations with a wary establishment that solidified his image as an outlaw and folk hero.
-The creation of timeless riffs in tracks like "Jumping Jack Flash" and "Honky Tonk Women," his passionate relationship with Anita Pallenberg, and the tragic death of Brian Jones are pivotal moments in his narrative.
-He discusses tax exile in France, tumultuous tours of the U.S., and landmark albums like "Exile on Main Street."
-As fame brought isolation and addiction, he found love with Patti Hansen, navigated estrangement from Jagger, and later reconciled.
-With disarming honesty, Richards delivers an essential life story that resonates deeply with the essence of our times.
+With the Rolling Stones, Keith Richards crafted the riffs, lyrics, and songs that energized the world, embodying the original rock and roll lifestyle for over four decades.
+Now, he shares his story of life in the crossfire hurricane.
+It begins with his childhood in post-war Kent, where he obsessively listened to Chuck Berry and Muddy Waters.
+He learned guitar and formed a band with Mick Jagger and Brian Jones, leading to the band's rise as a notorious bad-boy group.
+The infamous Redlands drug bust marked a turning point, solidifying his image as an outlaw and folk hero.
+He created iconic riffs in songs like 'Jumping Jack Flash' and 'Street Fighting Man,' while navigating love with Anita Pallenberg and the tragic death of Brian Jones.
+His journey included tax exile in France, wild tours of the US, and the creation of albums like 'Exile on Main Street' and 'Some Girls.'
+As fame grew, so did isolation and addiction, but he found love again with Patti Hansen.
+His relationship with Mick Jagger saw both estrangement and reconciliation.
+With solo albums and performances with his band the Xpensive Winos, Richards reflects on marriage, family, and an enduring journey, sharing his life story with the trademark honesty that defines him.